 - Speaking of Silicon Knights, you probably would want to hold on to your copies of Too Human and/or X-Men: Destiny if you bought them before Silicon Knights lost a lawsuit against Epic Games over the latter's Unreal Engine 3 technologyreason .
 Don't expect to see any fresh copies in any warehouses after 2012, as the court ordered Silicon Knights to eradicate all of the game code for and unsold copies of Too Human, Destiny, and all of their future unreleased projects.

-- A number of amateur game programmers were attempting to make an MMORPG based on My Little Pony: Friendship is Magic and had the game's servers running for about a month before Hasbro slapped them with a C&D letter.
-At first they thought it was a hoax from some Troll, but closer inspection revealed that Hasbro indeed wanted them to stop.
+- A number of amateur game programmers were attempting to make an MMORPG based on My Little Pony: Friendship Is Magic and had the game's servers running for about a month before Hasbro slapped them with a C&D letter.
+At first they thought it was a hoax from some troll, but closer inspection revealed that Hasbro indeed wanted them to stop.
 Presumably this was to avoid conflict with the Gameloft game Hasbro later released.

 - My Little Pony Fighting Is Magic got hit with the same thing a couple of weeks later.
-Just to twist the knife, this was only a couple of days after Fighting is Magic was confirmed to be going to the EVO Championship Series!note The reaction from the fandom was really polarizing.
+Just to twist the knife, this was only a couple of days after Fighting is Magic was confirmed to be going to the EVO Championship Series!note The reaction from the fandom was really unanimous.

 - However, a few weeks later the original creator of Friendship is Magic, Lauren Faust, offered to help the creators finish what they started by creating new original characters.
 The game was revived, but is now sailing in a slightly different direction.

 - Thrill Kill was all but completed when its publishers shut it down over fears of parental-group lawsuits.
 It now exists in a number of pirated copies initially distributed by its irate programmers.